 heart disease, or uncontrolled

-high blood pressure, should not have surgery in a physician's office.
+high blood pressure or diabetes should not have surgery in a physician's office.

 As a patient, you should to be aware of the risks and benefits of surgery in any setting.
 If you have any concerns or questions, make sure you talk to your doctor.